About Me

 Why I Started This Blog

-I created Sober, Still Becoming because I couldn’t find a space that matched what sobriety actually felt like: awkward, raw, empowering, lonely, hilarious, spiritual, and sometimes really, really quiet.
+I created Sober, Still Becoming because I couldn’t find a space that matched what sobriety actually felt like: awkward, raw, empowering, lonely, dry, spiritual, and sometimes really, really quiet.

 This blog is for anyone who: